Each tool tested by a non-artist. Ranked by overall beginner score.

 $10/mo Solo · Free: 30-day educator trial only · Consistency: ✓ Consistent (pre-made assets)

 Purpose-built for education with 4,000+ consistent pre-made assets — but one art style only.
-No AI generation.
+No AI image generation.
+The AI is in the lesson planner, not the art.

 Pros